SouthGreenPlatform/panache/README.md

 ![Visual explanation of pangenome linearization](imagesReadMe/pangenomeLinearization.png?raw=true "Pangenome linearization")

+## Data inputs
+Examples of data inputs are provided in the public folder.

 ## Live demo

 Coming soon...

 ## Citation
-A paper for Panache is currently being written.
-The corresponding reference will be updated when available.
+A manuscript for Panache is currently in preparation.
+Stay tuned.

 ## Acknowledgement